What are Roof Rats?

 The droppings usually measure about ½” (12-13 mm) and have pointed ends.
 Droppings from Norway rats are larger – measuring about ¾” (18-20 mm) with blunt ends.
 The discovery of gnaw marks, damaged goods, nests or greasy rub marks also indicates roof rat activity.
 Other common signs of an infestation are noises in the attic or house walls and damaged electrical wires.

 Roof Rats Prevention

-To prevent a roof rat infestation, seal up any holes or cracks larger than a quarter with silicone caulk and be sure that all windows and vents are screened.
+To prevent an infestation, seal up any holes or cracks larger than a quarter with silicone caulk and be sure that all windows and vents are screened.
 Keep trees and shrubs trimmed away from the building and cut back limbs overhanging the roof.
-Roof rats are drawn to any accessible food sources, so clean up fruit that may fall from trees in the yard and keep garbage in tightly covered receptacles.
+These rats are drawn to any accessible food sources, so clean up fruit that may fall from trees in the yard and keep garbage in tightly covered receptacles.
 Be sure to also store pet food and other dry food in sealed containers.
-Additionally, eliminate any outdoor sources of water such as leaky sprinkler heads, pet water dishes, and birdbaths
+Additionally, eliminate any outdoor sources of water such as leaky sprinkler heads, pet water dishes, and birdbaths.